 URAR.
-Short for Uniform Residential Appraisal Report, Fannie Mae form 1004, it is the form most lenders require if they need a full residential appraisal (that is, with walk-through inspection).
+Short for the Fannie Mae form called the Uniform Residential Appraisal Report, Fannie Mae form 1004, it is the form most lenders require if they need a full residential appraisal (that is, with walk-through inspection).

 USPAP.
 Short for Uniform Standards of Professional Appraisal Practice, USPAP promotes standards and professionalism in appraisal practice, and is often enacted into law in a state.
 It is promulgated by the Appraisal Foundation, a non-governmental entity chartered by Congress to, among other things, maintain appraisal standards.

 Walk-through.
 An inspection that includes a visit to each part of the interior of the improved improvements (e.g. house, office / warehouse, etc.) used in estimating value.